sammosummo/sammosummo.github.io/_posts/2019-10-04-formatting_values_for_latex.md

 ```

 This is probably not the best way to do it.
 I'm sure there is a much more elegant
-pure-regex solution rand I haven't tested it exhaustively with different values of `p`.
+regex-only solution.
+I haven't tested it exhaustively with different values of `p`.
 But it seems to do the job.